-Hello and welcome back to You Wrote the Book, with Simon Savidge.
-Each fortnight Simon is joined by a special guest author to discuss their life as a writer and as a reader.
+Hello and welcome back to You Wrote the Book, and occasional podcast with Simon Savidge where he is joined by a special guest author to discuss their life as a writer and as a reader.

-Simon had the pleasure of interviewing Charlotte about The Natural Way of Things last week all the way from Australia, so excuse the occasional echo.
-He started off by asking her where the idea spark for the novel came from…
+Simon had the pleasure of interviewing Jung earlier this month Shelter and started off by asking her where the idea for the novel first sparked…

 Over the next few weeks and months Simon will be back with a whole host of authors.
 In the meantime if you would like to suggest authors you think Simon should be getting on the show, or simply want to have a natter about books, you can email firstname.lastname@example.org or find us on twitter @youwrotethebook.

 If you want to hear Simon talking more books do join him every other week with Thomas Otto on The Readers Podcast, you can also find him chatting and reviewing book on his blog Savidge Reads.
-Don’t forget to subscribe to the podcast on iTunes where you can find previous episodes with Rose Tremain, Christos Tsiolkas, Evie Wyld, Armistead Maupin, Helen Macdonald, Hanya Yanagihara, Richard Flanagan, Jessie Burton, Michel Faber, Emily St John Mandel and many more.
+Don’t forget to subscribe to the podcast on iTunes where you can find previous episodes with Rose Tremain, Christos Tsiolkas, Charlotte Wood, Armistead Maupin, Helen Macdonald, Hanya Yanagihara, Richard Flanagan, Jessie Burton, Michel Faber, Emily St John Mandel, Kit de Waal and many more.